 - On myNSC, you’ll see a confirmation after each class you enroll in, including any that you wait listed.

 Advising Populations and Degree Planning

 If you fail to plan, you plan to fail.
 Benjamin Franklin

 Each school has created degree planning tools to help students plan their way to graduation.
 Advisors are here to help advise you along the way.
 While Advisors will not choose classes for you or enroll you into classes, we are more than happy to offer suggestions, give you insight, and help you understand how to use these tools to stay on track towards the completion of your degree.

 Most majors/programs have degree worksheets that list requirements to complete the program.
 Some requirements have prescribed or specific courses that you have to take, while other requirements provide a list of options.
-You may find the 2017-18 degree sheets located outside of the Academic Advising Center, if you need prior catalog years, please visit with your Academic Advisor.
+You may find the 2018-19 degree sheets located at the Academic Advising Center, if you need prior catalog years, please visit with your Academic Advisor.

 For more information about the programs offered at NSC, please visit the Academics homepage, or click below for more in-depth information about select programs:

 Students often must complete required steps prior to registration for any subsequent semester.
 These requirements are enforced through a Registration Hold placed onto your student account.
 Each hold briefly explains what is required prior to registration.
 The follow are common holds managed through your Academic Advisor:

 - Advising Hold - Regular interactions with an Academic Advisor has proven to increase graduation rates and satisfaction with a students' college experience.
 Because of this, NSC requires all students who have earned less than 60 credits, and/or all Pre-Education and Pre-Speech Pathology students meet with an Advisor prior to registration each semester.
 Please plan to meet with your Advisor after March 1st/October 1st each semester prior to registration.